 Polka dot plants are beautiful, unique houseplants that are easy to care for.
 They have distinctive leaves covered in white spots, which give them their common name.
 Polka dot plants are native to tropical regions of Africa and Asia, and they thrive in warm, humid environments.

 If you can provide these conditions for your plant, it will be very happy!
-Here are some tips on how to care for a polka dot plant: Light: Polka dot plants need bright, indirect light to thrive.
+Here are some tips on how to care for a polka dot plant:

 If you can provide a spot near a window where the plant will receive plenty of light without being directly in the sun, that is ideal.
+Water: These plants like to be kept moist, but not soggy.
+Water your polka dot plant when the top inch or so of soil is dry.

 Be sure to empty any water that collects in the saucer beneath the pot so that the roots don’t become waterlogged.
 Humidity: As I mentioned before, polka dot plants prefer humid environments.
 If your home is particularly dry, you may want to consider misting your plant regularly or setting it on a pebble tray filled with water (just make sure the bottom of the pot isn’t sitting in water).